valencik/mastersAPSC/documents/thesis/thesis.md

 %- TODO Show/reference the JSON format of example raw NSR data

 ## Data Representation
-%- TODO discuss the NSR format. *Each* field on the newly created JSON
-%- ROBY discuss NSR format from NNDC
 In order to produce a good data schema, thought must be given to the data representation.
 Consideration should be given to the types of queries that will be made on the data.
 %- year as int allows <, >, and =